 So what’s the best log ratio that can be achieved?
 I don’t really know, but I encourage you to adapt and extend the tools in this article to build your own slowest combo.
 (Hint: Serra's Sanctum

-Or if you hate puzzles and just want to be told The Answer, still come back next week, when I’ll reveal two truly insane decks with algorithmic complexities of 2^n^3 and 2^2^n, both of which you can fit in your pocket, but would take longer than the heat death of a million billion trillion quadrillion qui—well, you get the picture—universes to play out.
+Or if you hate puzzles and just want to be told The Answer, come back later, when I’ll reveal two truly insane decks with algorithmic complexities of 2^n^3 and 2^2^n, both of which you can fit in your pocket, but would take longer than the heat death of a million billion trillion quadrillion qui—well, you get the picture—universes to play out.